abhishekarya1/DSA-2k23/bs.md

 ## BS on Space
 Tips to identify when BS is an appropriate solution for searching on an answer space:
-- asked to minimize/maximize some feasible value
+- asked to minimize or maximize some feasible value
-- the feasible value has a fixed but large answer space
+- the feasible value has a fixed but very large answer space
-- feasibility behaves monotonically (`true true false false false`)
+- feasibility behaves monotonically (e.g. `true true false false false`) and we can check feasibility at a given point and judge in which dir we should navigate based on result of the check.
-- feasibility check for a given guess can replace binary search comparison conditions to navigate in answer space
+- feasibility check for a given guess can replace binary search comparison conditions to navigate in answer space.
+This check can also use some other quantity like hours to finish all piles at a given eating speed (`mid`).
+Notice that these two are inversely related to each other.

 ### Universal Templates
 Min-feasible is exactly equal to LB so both templates work normally for it, wheareas max-feasible is not UB but one index leftwards of UB so we tweak some things.
 Ex - `[1 2 2 2 3]`.